 Not surprisingly, centrally enforced rules do not make anyone smarter.
 If anything, the result of additional rules has been just the opposite, as plan sponsors and participants are now bearing increased compliance costs and have replaced what little individual initiative they had left to become more informed investors with a desire to adhere to the rules of a one-size fits all bureaucratic system.
 Consequently, plan sponsors and participants now have a false sense of security, while retirement plan providers continue to increase their fees, enjoy protection from competition, and keep consumers in a state of ignorance.
 In addition, regulators are far removed from the needs and concerns of participants, and for this reason, cannot possibly create a regulatory structure that works in participants’ favor.
 On the contrary, this vertically integrated structure serves to do nothing more than strengthen the partnership between regulators and large providers to the point where regulators have become beholden to the interests of the industry they claim to be regulating.
 This partnership is not indicative of capitalism, but rather a system called corporatism, which, as Ron Paul has pointed out, is “ a system where businesses are nominally in private hands, but are in fact controlled by the government.
 In a corporatist state, government officials often act in collusion with their favored business interests to design polices that give those interests a monopoly position, to the detriment of both competitors and consumers.”

 .”
-The Fox News, transcript, however, left out Rothbard’s name.
-While it is not clear why Fox News omitted Rothbard, it is clear that his spirit and philosophy of Anarcho-capitalism lives through Ron Paul, and those in power can no longer act as the gatekeepers of truth and control the flow of information the way they once did.
+While Fox News should be commended for providing a forum for a CEO who espouses the benefits of capitalism, it's notable that the transcript of the interview left out Rothbard’s name.
+The reason for the omission may not be clear, but it is clear that Rothbard's spirit and philosophy of Anarcho-capitalism lives through Ron Paul, and those in power can no longer act as the gatekeepers of truth and control the flow of information the way they once did.

 In summary, centralized and politically driven systems attract unscrupulous individuals because they reward dishonest practices while making the path to success more difficult for honest people who wish to expose the truth.
 Only decentralized, non-coercive systems and the understanding that these types of systems alone, based upon voluntary and mutually beneficial exchanges, are capable of encouraging honest behavior and helping plan sponsors and participants effectively deal with the challenges of a complex investment marketplace.
 A system where information is equally available to buyers and sellers will necessarily make people less gullible and much more discriminating in their investment decisions.
 Participants will become much less likely to believe retirement plan providers’ sales pitches without understanding all of the details.
 To put these systems in place, we don’t need more coercive rules.
 We simply need more freedom.